technomonah/CSSE_DE_project/airflow/README.md

 # Airflow DAGs

 Airflow will be runned in docker-compose network.

+`Dockerfile`, `docker-compose.yaml` and `requirements.txt` have everything and project spec to run Airflow in Docker containers.

+`.env` text file with GCP and Airflow creds.
+Should be updated with user's GCP credentials before building images for Docker.

-Dockerfiles have everything to run Airflow with for needs. *dag* dir contains code for DAGs and needed scripts:
+**dag** dir contains code for DAGs and needed scripts:
 - **csse_archive_data_dag.py**.
 Runs 5 tasks yearly from 2020 to actual date.
   - **download_dataset_task**.
 Downloads dataset files for year and compress them to `.gzip` via bash script `archive_datawget.sh`.
   - **normalize_data_task**.
 Reads and transform downloaded data via PySpark script `pyspark_archive_data_transform.py`.